Mark Hancock: No-concessions bargaining policy

 In 2016, under Hancock's leadership, CUPE renewed its national bargaining policy to take a firm and proactive stance against concessions and two-tier contracts.
 "We bargain forward, not backward," Hancock said in explaining the policy.

 The policy aims to empower local unions to take a strong stance during negotiations, knowing they will have the political, material and financial support of their national union to make progress at the bargaining table on wages, benefits, job security, and workplace health and safety.

 Called a "blueprint for solidarity", the policy includes templates, training and strategic resources for local unions.

 The policy has resulted in CUPE locals successfully fending off concessionary demands and winning significant wages increases in the turbulent post-COVID economy.
 Notable examples include the 2022 Ontario education workers strike, the 2021 CUPE general strike in New Brunswick, and in 2024 when 12 municipal local unions in Alberta broke the provincial government's wage mandate, winning wage increases well above the government's 2.75% wage cap.

 Ontario education workers

 In November 2022, 55,000 school board workers in Ontario represented by CUPE defied the Ford government's Bill 28, a law that used the Notwithstanding Clause to impose a contract and make their planned strike illegal.
 Despite the potential for financial penalties of up to $220.5-million per day, CUPE vowed to continue its walkout for "as long as it takes".
 Under Hancock's leadership, CUPE mobilized public and private sector unions from across Canada, and plans for a general strike were underway.
 The move paid off, as the Ford government repealed Bill 28 just days later - the fastest repeal of a government bill in Canadian history.
 "The [Ford] government blinked," said Hancock, calling it a major win for education workers and the broader labour movement in Canada.

+2025 Air Canada flight attendants' strike

+In August 2025, Hancock played a prominent role in the strike by more than 10,000 Air Canada and Air Canada Rouge flight attendants represented by CUPE's Air Canada Component.
+After the federal government invoked Section 107 of the Canada Labour Code and the Canada Industrial Relations Board (CIRB) ordered flight attendants back to work, CUPE defied the order, which the union declared unconstitutional, and flight attendants remained on strike.
+Hancock publicly tore up a copy of the return-to-work order outside Toronto Pearson International Airport and said he was willing to face jail time for defying it.
+The strike ended on August 19 after CUPE and Air Canada reached a tentative agreement that included compensation for some previously unpaid ground work.